 You can’t really have a good Mexican food dish without a side of chips.
 So let’s say you bought a large stack of tortillas and decide to make some homemade Mexican food.
 You are going to make some tacos with the corn tortillas, and after preparing the tacos you have several tortillas left.

 What do you do?
 Well, you could save them for next time, or a better idea would be to make homemade tortilla chips with them.
 Baked or fried either way you are in for a crunchy crispy treat.
 They are really easy to make, if I can do it, you can do it.
 Let’s get started!

 Step 1: Gather the ingredients for the tortilla chips

 In order to make homemade tortilla chips, you will need the following ingredients and tools.
 Don’t worry the list is short.

-- Corn tortillas (either white or yellow, store-bought or homemade)
+- Corn tortillas (either white or yellow, thin store-bought or homemade)